apscholar/ap-statistics/content/project/calculator/index.md

 # - name: Details
 #   url: ""
 # slides: example
 summary: Video tutorials and documents focused on the use of TI graphing calculators for AP Statistics.
-Click on "TI-83/84 Plus," the last entry on the left pane of this website link.
+Click on "TI-83 / 84 Plus," the last entry on the left pane of this website link.
 tags:
 - Free Response
+- OpenIntro
 title: OpenIntro TI-83 & TI-84 Plus Video Tutorials
 url_code: ""
 url_pdf: ""